langb/ioBroker.javascript/README.md

 Returns state of id in form {val: value, ack: true/false, ts: timestamp, lc: lastchanged, from: origin}

 ### getObject
-    getObject (id)
+    getObject (id, object_type)
 Get description of object id as stored in DB.

+The object type parameter is optional.
+When the object_type is set the function is searching up in the tree of objects until it finds the object with the given object_type.
+If you call the function getObject("hm-rpc.0.LE39487587.1.STATE","device") it starts searching from the state object and returns the device object that will have the id hm-rpc.0.LE39487587.

 ### createState
     createState(name, initialValue, forceCreation, common, native, callback)